learex-zz/macOS-eGPU/README.md

 	`bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh)`
 	*It is not needed to customize the script with parameters.
 The script will then determine itself what the system needs.
 	Please follow the instructions given by the script.
-	If you have already used the script once the command `macOS-eGPU` is available to quicken access.
+	If you have already used the script once the command `macos-egpu ` is available to quicken access.
 The offline script will be automatically updated if executed with internet access.*

 *A quick note to all the pros out there: the #sh shell does not support the syntax given above.
 You need a #bash shell.*

 ## Parameters
 `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh)`
-For second time users: `macOS-eGPU`
+For second time users: `macos-egpu`

 Parameters are optional.
 If none are provided, the script will self determine what to do.